wmartinmimi/nvim-config/README.md

 Run `:LspConfigDocs` to list all possible lsp integrations with some instructions on how to install them.

+Some of the lsp presets here is configured to use the `bun` runtime.

 ## Shortcuts

 - `tt`: opens Telescope.nvim